Local entropy averages and projections of fractal measures: Convolutions of Gibbs measures

 (ii) Limit diffeomorphisms are clearly invariant under affine changes of coordinates and, being an infinitesimal property of the IFS, therefore also under smooth changes of coordinates. \end{proof}

-Next, we state a version of the well-known principle of bounded distortion.
+Next, we state a well-known consequence of the principle of bounded distortion, which can be easily deduced from Theorem \ref{thm:sullivan}.
 For the rest of the section, the constants implicit in the $O(\cdot)$ notation depend only on the IFSs involved. \begin{prop} Let $\mathcal{I}=\{f_{i}:i\in\Lambda\}$ be a regular IFS.
 Then for any finite word $a\in\Lambda^{*}$ and any $i,j\in\Lambda$, and \end{prop}

 The next step is to relate $\mu$ to its micromeasures.
 Recall that the family of micromeasures of a measure $\eta$ on $\RR^k$ is denoted $\left\langle \eta\right\rangle$.
 The following theorem is analogous to Proposition \ref{prop:CP-chain-for-self-similar-measure}: